waynodiablo/Oystercard/pills/day_one.md

 ### Getting your laptop (onsite cohorts)

-At 11.30am, go to the mezzanine and ask for Cata.
+At 11.30am on the first day, go to the mezzanine and ask for Cata.
 To get to the mezzanine, go to floor 3, go into the room with all the desks and monitors, then go up the wooden stairs.

 ### Setting up your laptop

 Have a look at [Prepare to Code](http://www.preparetocode.io/).
 It has a guide for what to software to install to prepare for the Makers course.

-## Makersinit
+### Installing Makersinit

 This is a Ruby gem that will automatically add your Git commits to your student profile.
 This will help us see that you're doing OK.
-Please install it sometime today.
+Please install it.
 Thanks!

 https://github.com/makersacademy/makersinit